ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Transport Feature: a specific end-to-end feature that the transport layer provides to an application.
 Examples include confidentiality, reliable delivery, ordered delivery, message-versus-stream orientation, etc.

-- Transport Service: a set of Transport Features, without an association to any given framing protocol, which provides a
+- Transport Service: a set of Transport Features, without an association to any given framing protocol, which provides a functionality to an application.

 - Transport Protocol: an implementation that provides one or more different transport services using a specific framing and header format on the wire.complete service to an application.